Jesús Chávez: IBF lightweight champion and death of Leavander Johnson

 He then moved up to the Lightweight division to take on IBF champion Leavander Johnson.
 In an unfortunate bout, Chávez out-hustled Johnson throughout the entire fight, beating him severely for the entire fight until the referee finally stepped in and ended it.
 Johnson died several days later after he went into a coma.
 Despite being implicated in the tragedy, Johnson's family encouraged Chávez to keep fighting.

 In 2007, Chávez lost his IBF title to Julio Díaz.

-On September 6, 2008, Jesús "El Matador" Chávez, (44-4 with 31 Win by TKO) knocked out visiting Andres Ledesma,of Colombia 42 seconds into the 9th round of their lightweight bout, at the Toyota Center, in Houston, Texas.
+On September 6, 2008, Jesús "El Matador" Chávez, (44-4 with 31 Win by TKO) knocked out visiting Andres Ledesma, of Colombia, 42 seconds into the 9th round of their lightweight bout, at the Toyota Center, in Houston, Texas.
 Chávez, of Austin, also floored Ledesma in the 7th round.

 On April 4, 2009, Chávez was defeated by Michael Katsidis via 8th round TKO.
 He is trained by Richard Lord.

+Chávez is the subject of the 2006 non-fiction book by Adam Pitluk titled Standing Eight.

 Personal life

 His struggle to attain legal U.S. residence and work his way up the boxing ranks was documented in the film "Split Decision".
 His life story was also documented in the book "Standing Eight: The Inspiring Story of Jesus El Matador Chavez".
 In 2004, Chávez married US National Guard intelligence officer Aunisa Stroklund before she was deployed to the war in Iraq.

-As of 2017 Chávez and Stroklund are divorced and Chávez now resides in Dallas, Texas.